Are You Feelin’ This Get Up?

 Here’s another photo of the happy couple.

 Blackson definitely has a bold “sense of style” and isn’t afraid to take risks.
-The comedian also shred this side by side to ask fans who best pulled off this Dolce & Gabbana suit.
+The comedian also shared this side by side to ask fans who best pulled off this Dolce & Gabbana suit.

 Who do you think pulled it off better?